Logspace and compressed-word computations in nilpotent groups: Presentation-uniform algorithms

 \section{Presentation-uniform algorithms}

-The algorithms presented in the previous sections do not include the nilpotent group $G$ as part of the input.
-We now consider problems which do take $G$ as part of the input.
+The algorithms presented in the previous sections do not include the nilpotent group $G$ as a part of the input.
+We now consider problems which do take $G$ as a part of the input.
 Let $\mathcal{N}_{c}$ be the class of nilpotent groups of nilpotency class at most~$c$.
 We consider groups in $\mathcal{N}_{c}$ presented using at most a fixed number, $r$, of generators.
+In the algorithms in this section, the integers $c$ and $r$ are constants.
 First, we use Theorem~\ref{Lem:Compute_std_form} to find consistent nilpotent presentations for such groups.

 \begin{proposition} Let $c$ and $r$ be fixed integers.
 There is an algorithm that, given a finite presentation with $r$ generators of a group $G$ in $\mathcal{N}_{c}$, produces a consistent nilpotent presentation of $G$ and an explicit isomorphism, in space logarithmic in the size $L$ of the given presentation.
 Further, the size of the presentation is bounded by a polynomial function of $L$ and if binary numbers are used in the output relators then the algorithm runs in time $O(L\log^{3} L)$. \end{proposition} \begin{proof} Let $G$ be presented as $G=\langle X\mid R\rangle$.
 Let $F=F(X)$ be the free nilpotent group of class $c$ on generators $X$.
 As a precomputation, produce a consistent nilpotent presentation $\langle Y\mid S\rangle$ for $F$.
 One may do this in such a way that $X\subset Y$ and elements of $Y\setminus X$ are iterated commutators (so-called `basic commutators') of elements of $X$.
 Consider the natural surjection $\phi:F\rightarrow G$ and let $N=\ker(\phi)$, which is the normal closure of $R$ in $F$.
 Denoting $R=\{r_1,\ldots, r_k\}$, $N$ is generated by iterated commutators $[\ldots[[r_i,x_1],x_2],\ldots,x_j]$, where $i=1,\ldots,k$, $j\le c$, and $x_1,\ldots, x_j\in X\cup X^{-1}$.
 The total length of these generators is linear in $L$ since $c$ and $r$ are constant.
 We now produce this generating set and apply Theorem~\ref{Lem:Compute_std_form} in $F$ with this set, producing the full-form sequence $T$ for $N$.